 Automatic contribution arrangements allow employers to "enroll" eligible employees in the retirement plan automatically unless the employee affirmatively elects not to participate.
 "Enroll" means that the employer contributes part of the employee's wages to the retirement plan on the employee's behalf.

-The employer automatically reduces an employee's wages by a default percentage stated in the plan and contributes that amount to the employee's plan account as an automatic enrollment contribution.
-The employee may affirmatively choose not to contribute at the plan’s default percentage rate or to contribute a different amount.
-The employee is 100% vested in (owns) his or her automatic enrollment contributions.
+The employer automatically reduces an employee's wages by a plan-specified default percentage and contributes that amount to the employee's plan account as an automatic enrollment contribution.
+The employee may choose to:

-Generally, most plans will deduct automatic enrollment contributions from an employee's pre-tax wages.
-This means that the amounts deducted are not included in the employee’s taxable wages or subject to income tax withholding requirements.
-However, 401(k) and 403(b) plans that accept designated Roth contributions can specify that the automatic enrollment contributions will be designated Roth contributions, which means they are deducted from an employee's after-tax wages.
+Generally, most plans deduct automatic enrollment contributions from an employee's pre-tax wages.
+This means that the employees don't pay taxes on the contributions.
+However, 401(k) and 403(b) plans that accept designated Roth contributions can specify that the automatic enrollment contributions are designated Roth contributions, which means they're deducted from an employee's after-tax wages.
 An employer must deposit an employee's automatic enrollment designated Roth contributions into a designated Roth account.